Delivering cash to Cyclone Fytia survivors in Madagascar

 Madagascar also faces a concurrent humanitarian crisis after significant aid cuts over the last year, with the cyclone compounding existing food insecurity and poverty vulnerabilities.

-This emergency cash will help cover their immediate needs, such as:
+This emergency cash is helping cover their immediate needs and recovery, such as:

 • 💳 Bills for mobile phone airtime and healthcare